France

 The procedure for applying for a residence permit includes mandatory appointments at the prefecture.
 To make these appointments, prisoners are required to apply for leave, which is not often granted.
 Interviews for asylum-seekers can now take place in prisons using audiovisual communication.
 However, this option presents challenges to confidentiality, building trust, interpreting, etc. People who are subject to an obligation to leave French territory have an appeal period of only 48 hours, despite the complexity of the proceedings.

-A long-term sentence is considered as such as of
+A sentence is considered long-term beginning at

 10 years